Yosemite Recommendations

 There's no shortage of one-of-a-kind Yosemite experiences.
 A few notes to help you explore:

-- Winter's record snowfall means bigger waterfalls longer into the season and exceptional wildflowers
+• Winter's record snowfall means bigger waterfalls longer into the season, great rafting, and exceptional wildflowers

-- To minimize traffic/crowds, we recommend visiting in May, avoiding weekends (or arriving extra-early), taking YARTS into the park (1 mile from us), using the park's free valley floor shuttle, or booking with Wildland Trekking to see an uncrowded Yosemite
+• We recommend visiting before June 15 or after August 15, avoiding holidays/weekends, arriving before 6am or after 2pm, taking YARTS into the park (1 mile from us), using the park's free valley floor shuttle, and booking with Wildland Trekking to see an uncrowded Yosemite (they pick up at Wildhaven)

 Or, skip the crowds altogether with these nature activities just outside the park:

-- Mariposa: Festivals, museums, dining, shopping, wineries, breweries, apple orchards & skydiving to name a few
+• Mariposa: Festivals, museums, dining, shopping, wineries, breweries, apple orchards & skydiving (learn more)

 Hiking